Prime Capital Securities

 WHO ARE WE?

-‘We’, ‘us’ and ‘our’ refer to Prime Capital Securities and our related businesses.
+‘We’, ‘us’ and ‘our’ refer to Prime Capital Securities Pty Ltd ACN 623 195 871 and our related businesses.

 OUR COMMITMENT TO PROTECTING YOUR PRIVACY

-We guarantee that any personal information we collect about you will be used only for the purposes for which we collected it, or as allowed under the law.
-It is important to us that you are confident that we will protect any personal information we hold about you.
-Our commitment in respect of personal information is to abide by the Australian Privacy Principles for the protection of personal information, as set out in the Privacy Act 1988 (Cth) and any other relevant law.
+We recognise that any personal information we collect about you will only be used for the purposes we have collected it for or as allowed under the law.
+It is important to us that you are confident that any personal information we hold about you will be treated in a way which ensures protection of your personal information.

-When we refer to personal information, we mean information from which your identity can reasonably be deduced.
-This information may include an opinion about you.
-The personal information we hold about you may also include credit information.
-Credit information is information used to assess your eligibility to be provided with finance and may include any finance that you have outstanding, your repayment history and any defaults.
-Usually, credit information is exchanged between credit and finance providers and credit reporting bodies.
+When we refer to personal information we mean information from which your identity is reasonably apparent.
+This information may include information or an opinion about you.
+The personal information we hold about you may also include credit-related information.

+We use your credit-related information to assess your eligibility to be provided with finance.
+Usually, credit-related information is exchanged between credit and finance providers and credit reporting bodies.